-The historic Arts and Sciences Hall houses the School of Communication’s main office, as well as classrooms optimal for open discussion and learning and computer labs that allow for hands-on, individual research and creative production.
+The historic Arts & Sciences Hall houses the School of Communication’s main office, as well as classrooms optimal for open discussion and learning and computer labs that allow for hands-on, individual research and creative production.

 The Black Box Theatre is a state-of-the-art performance facility for UNO Theatre productions.
-Located on on the basement level of the Weber Fine Arts Building, the theatere's mobile seating units can be transformed from proscenium to thrust, in-the-round, or stadium-style seating, allowing a wide array of configurations and styles.
+Located on the basement level of the Weber Fine Arts Building, the theatre's mobile seating units can be transformed from proscenium to thrust, in-the-round, or stadium-style seating, allowing a wide array of configurations and styles.

 Many professors use this space as an outdoor classroom on nice days.
 An outstanding example of public art on UNO's campus, the Castle was designed by British artist and Minneapolis resident Andrew Leicester, and added to campus in 1993 through funds from the One Percent for Art Program.

 The wide range of imagery presented in the space, including snakes with skulls coming out of their mouths; the political faces smiling and represented as clowns; suction-type figures with the words peace, justice, truth and mercy represent the allegorical combat for the soul of man.

-The Ceramics and Sculpture Lab, located on the south side of UNO’s Dodge Street Campus behind HPER, is a dedicated workspace for studio art students.
-A well-equipped studio features a gas kiln and electric kilns for low and high temperature firings as well as semi-private studio space for advanced students.
+The Ceramics and Sculpture Lab, located on the south side of UNO’s Dodge Campus behind H&K, is a dedicated workspace for studio art students.
+A well-equipped studio features a gas kiln and electric kilns for low and high-temperature firings as well as semi-private studio space for advanced students.

-The Willis A. and Janet S. Strauss Performing Arts Center, home to the Department of Music, was designed by Omaha architect Golden Zenon and completed in 1973.
-The complex itself boasts a tunable recital hall with seating for 500, a Casavant Organ and a Steinway Concert Grand D piano, impressive acoustic isolation, large rehearsal rooms, a listening library and ample practice rooms for music students.
+The Willis A. and Janet S. Strauss Performing Arts Center, home to the School of Music, was designed by Omaha architect Golden Zenon and completed in 1973.
+The complex itself boasts a tunable recital hall with seating for 460, a Casavant Organ and a Steinway Concert Grand D piano, impressive acoustic isolation, large rehearsal rooms, a listening library and ample practice rooms for music students.

-This unique four-story, 300 feet-long structure houses the Departments of Art & Art History, Theatre, and Writer’s Workshop, as well as the Black Box Theatre, the UNO Art Gallery and the college's administrative offices.
+This unique four-story, 300 feet-long structure houses the School of the Arts, including Art & Art History, Theatre, and Writer’s Workshop, as well as the Black Box Theatre, the UNO Art Gallery and the college's administrative offices.
 WFAB has dedicated studio spaces for: